 Paul and Ruben Flores plead not guilty in Kristin Smart murder case

-Nearly a week after their arrests in the 1996 disappearance of Cal Poly student Kristin Smart, Paul and Ruben Flores pleaded not guilty in San Luis Obispo Superior Court Monday morning to respective counts of murder and accessory.
+Nearly a week after their arrests in the 1996 disappearance of Cal Poly student Kristin Smart, Paul and Ruben Flores pleaded not guilty Monday in San Luis Obispo Superior Court to respective counts of murder and accessory.

+A judge also ruled that Paul Flores will remain in jail without bail and scheduled a hearing Wednesday to find out what, if any, bail amount Ruben Flores can afford given his assets.
+Ruben Flores’ bail is currently set at $250,000.

 Deputy District Attorney Chris Peuvrelle, the lead prosecutor in the case, had said last week that he expected to seek a higher bail amount for Ruben Flores.

-For the first time, San Luis Obispo County District Attorney Dan Dow publicly alleged that Paul Flores committed the murder during the commission of an attempted rape.
+For the first time, San Luis Obispo County District Attorney Dan Dow publicly alleged that Paul Flores committed the murder during the commission of an rape or attempted rape.

 Last week, van Rooyen approved a defense request for a gag order preventing parties involved — including county Sheriff Ian Parkinson and District Attorney Dow — from making any public statements regarding the proceedings outside the courtroom.